 What is the Difference Between IVF and IUI?

-Point | IUI (Intrauterine Insemination) | IVF (In Vitro Fertilization) |
+| Point | IUI (Intrauterine Insemination) | IVF (In Vitro Fertilization) |

-Best for | Mild fertility issues | Severe or long-term infertility |
+| Best Recommended For | Mild infertility issues | Severe or long-term infertility cases |

-- Blocked or damaged fallopian tubes
+- Women with blocked or damaged fallopian tubes

 - Endometriosis affecting the ovaries or uterus

-- Unexplained infertility (no clear reason found)
+- Unexplained infertility where no clear cause is found

 - Irregular ovulation or ovulation disorders

-- Unexplained infertility (no clear cause found)
+- Unexplained infertility with no clear medical cause

 - Mild endometriosis